ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/access.md

 * Disk storage

     * A lab purchases storage hardware (_e.g._ hard drives) according to the specifications of the facility.
 Owned hard drives will be added to the facility's parallel GPFS storage systems including production and backup storage.
 The annual support fee for owned disk storage is $260 per 10TB of usable and backed up storage space.
 Since we back everything up to a secondary server room and use snapshotting as an additional data security measure, 10TB of usable backed up space is the equivalent of almost 30TB of raw disk space.
 So $8.67 for 1TB/yr.
 Note, owned storage space is only available to the users of a PI's group or those a PI wishes to give access to.
     * Owned storage can be attractive for labs with storage needs above 40TBs.
+For smaller amounts the rental option is often a better and more flexible choice (_e.g._ available within a day or two).

 * Compute nodes